dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

   const isValid = await resultSchema.isValid(arr);

-  isValid && console.log(sumOrThrowIfLowerThan(arr)); // output is guaranteed again and the QA is happy again 👌 })();
+  isValid && console.log(sumOrThrowIfLowerThan(arr, 10)); // output is guaranteed again and the QA is happy again 👌
+})();
 ```

+Notice that we don't need to use runtime validation for everything in our code - only the bits we can't control in runtime.

 ## My 2¢